cran-task-views/Bayesian/Bayesian.md

 #### Shrinkage/Variable selection/Gaussian process
--   `r pkg("BAS")` is a package for Bayesian Variable Selection and Model Averaging in linear models and generalized linear models using stochastic or deterministic sampling without replacement from posterior distributions.
-Prior distributions on coefficients are from Zellner's g-prior or mixtures of g-priors corresponding to the Zellner-Siow Cauchy Priors or the mixture of g-priors for linear models or mixtures of g-priors in generalized linear models.
 -   `r pkg("basad")` provides a Bayesian variable selection approach using continuous spike and slab prior distributions.
 -   `r pkg("BayesGPfit")` performs Bayesian inferences on nonparametric regression via Gaussian Processes with a modified exponential square kernel using a basis expansion approach.
 -   `r pkg("BayesianGLasso")` implements a data-augmented block Gibbs sampler for simulating the posterior distribution of concentration matrices for specifying the topology and parameterization of a Gaussian Graphical Model (GGM).